Find out the top things to do, the best restaurants, hotels, and some insider information to help you plan your visit to Cadiz, Spain.

 Here are a few places I’d highly recommend…

 Casa Patio del Panadero – I stayed here for the duration of my trip and the location was perfect for exploring the city on foot.
 The restored 19th-century building has a traditional Andalusian central patio, friendly staff, and my room had a sofa area and mini kitchen with fridge and microwave.

-I’ve spent a lot of time exploring the south of Spain.
-Just last year I headed to Ronda (still one of my absolute favourite places in the whole world!), Malaga, Nerja and Antequera.
 If you have a car, I’d recommend all of those, along with Seville, Granada and Cordoba.
 Each place is surprisingly different, has a unique cuisine and absolutely loads to see and do.

 Not far from Cadiz is Jerez, home of sherry, a bullfighting arena and a beautiful old town!
 If you’re staying in Cadiz, book a Cadiz to Jerez day trip to see all the sights.
 If I had to choose between Jerez or Cadiz, for a base, I’d recommend you stay in Cadiz, but that Jerez is a great day trip.

 While it’s a little further, you could also spend a day in Seville exploring the ancient city, Cathedral, Plaza De Espana and more!

 Enjoyed this Cadiz blog all about travelling in the city?
 Pin it for later…